InlineIo/www2/README.md

 - [x] Do not create org if user already exists
 - [ ] Add role to user
 - [ ] Set user as owner when org is created
+- [ ] If sign up works add user to session
-- [ ] If sign up works redirect to setup page
+- [X] If sign up works redirect to setup page
 - [ ] Clean up sign up handler code, extract common patterns
 - [ ] Add api documentation for sign up
 - [ ] Extract error handling code into its own.